Mozilla-lk/On-boarding/README.md

-# On-boarding-
-On-boarding process for new members of Mozilla Sri Lanka
+# On-boarding process and guidelines for Mozilla Sri Lanka members